 (5) A description of comments received from interested parties about the extent to which the licensing procedures were effective, after holding a public 30-day comment period.

-This notice solicits comments from interested parties regarding the effectiveness of OFAC's licensing procedures for the export of agricultural commodities, medicine, and medical devices to Sudan and Iran.
+This notice serves as public notice soliciting comments from interested parties regarding the effectiveness of OFAC's licensing procedures for the export of agricultural commodities, medicine, and medical devices to Sudan, Libya, and Iran.
 Interested parties submitting comments are asked to be as specific as possible.
-All comments received on or before January 10, 2007 will be considered by OFAC in developing the report to the Congress.
+All comments received on or before September 8, 2004 will be considered by OFAC in developing the report to the Congress.
 In the interest of accuracy and completeness, OFAC requires written comments.
 Comments received after the end of the comment period will be considered, if possible, but their consideration cannot be assured.
 OFAC will not accept comments accompanied by a request that part or all of the comments be treated confidentially because of their business proprietary nature or for any other reason.
 OFAC will return such comments when submitted by regular mail to the person submitting the comments and will not consider them.
 All comments made will be a matter of public record.
 Copies of the public record concerning these regulations may be obtained from OFAC's Web site (http://www.treas.gov/ofac).
-If that service is unavailable, written requests may be sent to: Office of Foreign Assets Control, U.S. Department of the Treasury, 1500 Pennsylvania Ave., NW., Washington, DC 20220, Attn: Merete Evans.
+If that service is unavailable, written requests may be sent to: Office of Foreign Assets Control, U.S. Department of Treasury, 1500 Pennsylvania Ave., NW., Washington, DC 20220, Attn: Merete Evans.

 Director, Office of Foreign Assets Control.